ovh/docs/pages/web/web-paas/configuration-routes/cache/guide.en-asia.md

 The `default_ttl` only applies to **non-static responses**, that is, those generated by your application.

-To set a cache lifetime for static resources configure that in your [.platform.app.yaml](../../configuration-app/web#locations) file.
-All static assets will have a Cache-Control header with a max age defaulting to 0 (which is the default for `expires` in the `.platform.app.yaml`).
+To set a cache lifetime for static resources configure that in your [app configuration](../../configuration-app/app-reference#locations).
+All static assets have a Cache-Control header with a max age defaulting to 0 (which is the default for `expires`).

 > [!primary]
 > **Type:** integer